Lesson Three

 Assignment Three

 Your Assignment ('homework') for this lesson is waiting for you at the link below.
 Be sure to follow the instructions for submission carefully.
+(You may need to consult previous lessons.)

 Good luck, and enjoy playing with Runes!